Process of buying a house: step-by-step guide

 - Results of local searches for any planning or environmental issues from your conveyancer

-- For prospective leaseholders, any key information about the lease, such as special clauses prohibiting pets and subletting (your conveyancer should help with this)
+- For prospective leaseholders, any key information about the lease, such as ground rent increases and special clauses prohibiting pets and subletting (your conveyancer should help with this)

 - An agreed completion date

-- Home insurance in place from the day of exchange, or from completion if you’re buying a new-build (see above)
+- Buildings insurance in place from the day of exchange, or from completion if you’re buying a new-build (see above)

 Once you’ve exchanged contracts you can breathe a sigh of relief, as the agreement for you to buy the property is now legally binding and so the chances of anything falling through from this moment are extremely low.